teaching-FEEC/dgm-2023.2/projetos/PVGEN/readme.md

 The first case involves generating synthetic data for GECAD's rooftop PV generation at IPP using a model trained solely with UNICAMP's databases.
 To determine the best data generation model for this dataset, a hyperparameter optimization (HPO) was conducted, as depicted in the Figure below.

 ![image info](./Figs/Results/HPO-UNICAMP.png)
-Figure x: Hyperparameter Optimization Results
+Figure 7: Hyperparameter Optimization Results

 The following figure compares the generated and actual data for the corresponding period.
 It is important to note that the model used the parameters defined by the previously mentioned HPO.

 ![image info](./Figs/Results/1-gecad_gen_from_unicamp.svg)
-Figure x: Qualitative Analysis between Real and Generated Data
+Figure 8: Qualitative Analysis between Real and Generated Data

 Regarding metrics, the Mean Absolute Error (MAE) between the generated and synthetic data (both normalized) was 0.1057.
 Meanwhile, the Root Mean Square Error (RMSE) obtained was 0.1195.